iCliniq Logo

 • Hypoglycemia value less than 72 mg/dL.

-• Leukocytosis value more than 11×109/l.
+• Leukocytosis values more than 11×109/l.

 • Elevated AST/ALT (aspartate aminotransferase/alanine aminotransferase) more than 42 U/l.

-• Elevated Cr (creatinine) level more than 1.7 mg/dL.
+• Elevated Cr (creatinine) level of more than 1.7 mg/dL.

 • Coagulopathy.

-• prothrombin time (PT) more than 14 s.
+• Prothrombin time (PT), more than 14 s.

-• activated partial thromboplastin time (APTT) more than 34 s.
+• Activated partial thromboplastin time (APTT) more than 34 s.

 • Bright liver on ultrasound.